joselynrianaaa/InstantAgent/README.md

 # InstantAgent

-A web application for creating AI agents using Together AI's API.
+InstantAgent is a web application designed to facilitate the creation of AI agents using Together AI's API.
+This tool empowers users to build and deploy intelligent agents tailored to specific tasks, leveraging the capabilities of advanced language models.

 ## Features

-- Create agents with customizable goals, models, and tools
+- Customizable Agent Creation: Define agent goals, select appropriate models, and integrate necessary tools to suit specific tasks.
-- Responsive Bootstrap UI
+- Built with Bootstrap, ensuring a seamless experience across devices.
-- Real-time API response display
+- View live responses from the Together AI API, enhancing the development and debugging process.

 ## Requirements